willroberts/raven-shield-2020/README.md

 Note: Since we are using a fixed list of servers, the list cannot be filtered (using the bottom menu) or sorted.

 Players can optionally edit `Servers.list` to choose which servers are displayed when online servers cannot be reached.
-You can force the usage of this file by editing `openrvs.ini` and changing the value of `ServerListURL` to an invalid URL, such as `http://127.0.0.1/servers`.
+You can force the usage of this file by editing `openrvs.ini` and changing the value of `ServerURL` to an invalid URL, such as `127.0.0.1`.

 ### Servers Currently Online